|

 Brown in 1804.

 Jacob Kerby was also in the Pitts.
 Co tax lists.
-The last time I found him
+The last time I

 listed was in 1809.
 He married Sarah Mickelborough, dau of Henry M., of